-Supply Chain and Operations Seminar Series
+Supply Chain & Operations Events

 The Supply Chain and Operations Department & Juran Research Center Seminar Series showcases current research in Management and Operations Science, including topics in operations strategy, technology, quality, new product development, and supply chain management.
 Speakers are drawn from universities around the world.